-State Rep. Mandie Landry’s proposal, that would have let any Louisiana voter request an absentee ballot has been axed by the House and Governmental Affairs Committee.
+Louisiana State Rep. Mandie Landry’s proposal to let the voters request an absentee mail-in ballot is now axed by the House and Governmental Affairs Committee.

-The New Orleans Democrat’s bill was set to remove qualification restrictions for all the registered voters who sought a mail-in ballot.
-Under the current Louisiana law, the absentee ballots are available for senior citizens, students, ministers, military members, disabled citizens, voters who are hospitalized, and voters who have moved.
-When requesting a ballot, voters must explain why they were unable to appear in person.
+The New Orleans Democrat’s bill was set to remove qualification restrictions for the registered voters who sought voting by mail.
+Under the current Louisiana law, the absentee ballots are available for senior and disabled citizens, students, ministers, military members, voters who are inpatient, as well as voters who have relocated.
+When requesting a ballot, they must clarify why they were unable to arrive in person.

 On May 19th, lawmakers voted 10-4 to keep Rep. Landry’s bill from advancing to the house floor by involuntarily deferring it, reports WDSU.

 Landry had testified that 33 other states in the U.S. currently allow vote-by-mail to any voters, which is especially relevant because of the pandemic.
-She was supported by a number of college students and a recent LSU graduate Catherine McKinney, whose Louisiana-Vote-By-Mail petition received more than 5,700 signatures.
+She was supported by a number of college students and a recent LSU graduate Catherine McKinney, whose Louisiana-Vote-By-Mail petition received almost 6,000 signatures.

 “People are still scared [because of the pandemic]” McKinney said, according to WDSU.
 “This bill allows us to really accommodate… allows that basic freedom.”